The Wizard of Oz: Cultural impact

 According to the US Library of Congress exhibition The Wizard of Oz: an American Fairy Tale (2010):

 The Wonderful Wizard of Oz is America's greatest and best-loved home-grown fairytale.
 The first totally American fantasy for children, it is one of the most-read children's books ...
 Despite its many particularly American attributes, including a wizard from Omaha, [the 1939 film adaptation] has universal appeal...
-Because of its many television showings between 1956 and 1974, it has been seen by more viewers than any other movie”.
+Because of its many television showings between 1956 and 1974, it has been seen by more viewers than any other movie".

 In 1977, Aljean Harmetz wrote The Making of The Wizard of Oz, a detailed description of the creation of the film based on interviews and research; it was updated in 1989.

 Ruby slippers

 Because of their iconic stature, the ruby slippers worn by Judy Garland in the film are now among the most treasured and valuable film memorabilia in movie history.
-Dorothy actually wore Silver Shoes in the book series, but the color was changed to ruby to take advantage of the new Technicolor process.
+Dorothy actually wore Silver Shoes in the book series, but the color was changed to ruby in pre-production by screenwriter Noel Langley to take advantage of the three-strip Technicolor process.
 Adrian, MGM's chief costume designer, was responsible for the final design.
 Five known pairs of the slippers exist.
 Another, differently styled pair, not used in the film, was sold at auction by actress Debbie Reynolds for $510,000 (not including the buyer's premium) in June 2011.
+One pair of Judy Garland's ruby slippers are located in Washington D.C. at the Smithsonian National Museum of American History.

+In 2005, one of the pairs of the ruby slippers was stolen while on loan to the Judy Garland Museum in Garland's hometown.
+They were recovered in an FBI sting operation in 2018.
+In 2023, Terry Jon Martin pleaded guilty to stealing the slippers, but he was not sentenced to prison because he was in hospice care and had less than a year to live.
+At the time they were stolen, the slippers were insured for $1 million.
+In December 2024, they were sold at auction for over $32 million, more than $26 million above the previous highest price ever paid for a piece of entertainment memorabilia.
+The shoes are one of four authentic pairs that are still intact.